Our Range of Energy Services

 Part L2A Building Regulations Compliance Reports

-To either 2010 or the latest 2013 Building Regulations, we are able to provide Part L2 reports for new buildings.
-Using EDSL TAS software we are able to create a dynamic thermal simulation model of the building in order to estimate its energy loads and carbon emissions.
+To the latest Building Regulations, we are able to provide Part L2 reports for new buildings.
+Using software, we are able to create a dynamic thermal simulation model of the building in order to estimate its energy loads and carbon emissions.
 A BRUKL report (Building Regulations UK Part L Report) is generated by the software which can then be forwarded to Building Control in order to demonstrate the buildings compliance.

 Part L2B Building Regulations Compliance Reports